audothomas/bun/src/js/README.md

 - `./thirdparty` contains npm modules we replace like `ws`
 - `./internal` contains modules that aren't assigned to the module resolver

-Each `.ts`/`.js` file above is assigned a numeric id at compile time and inlined into an array of lazily initialized modules. `require` is replaced with `$requireId(id)` which allows these modules to import each other in a way that skips the module resolver.
-Being written in a syncronous format also makes this faster than ESM.
-All calls to `require` must be statically known.
+Each `.ts`/`.js` file above is assigned a numeric id at compile time and inlined into an array of lazily initialized modules.
+Internal modules referencing each other is extremely optimized, skipping the module resolver entirely.

 ## Builtins Syntax